If you subdivide and then sell off a part of your existing section, you only need to pay tax in certain circumstances.

 Major developments or subdivisions

-Where the development or subdivision involves significant expenditure or work it is generally taxable, with some exclusions.
+If the development or subdivision involves significant spending or work, it’s generally taxable, with some exceptions.
+Major development work includes:

 Read more about non-minor subdivisions, major developments and significant expenditure on our Tax Technical website.